MicrosoftDocs/win32/desktop-src/SecCertEnroll/enrollsimpleusercert.md

 ---
-Description: 'Enrolls an end user with a certification authority (CA) by using a template, the subject name, and the length, in bits, of the key.' ms.assetid: 'ee290c78-dbfa-4414-8489-aa886360652b'
+Description: Enrolls an end user with a certification authority (CA) by using a template, the subject name, and the length, in bits, of the key. ms.assetid: ee290c78-dbfa-4414-8489-aa886360652b
 title: enrollSimpleUserCert
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # enrollSimpleUserCert